Les Guthman: Film and television career

 Guthman's other films are Paragliding Across America (2001), the expedition of world-record-holding paraglider Will Gadd to become the first to paraglide across the United States; Marathon of the Sands (2000), the world's most grueling ultra-marathon competition in the Moroccan Sahara; Eco-Sanctuary Belize (2001) and Ten Adventures of a Lifetime (2004).

 XPLR Online

 In 2004, he created XPLR Productions, based in New York.
-XPLR Productions partnered with Snagfilms in 2008 to create the webcasting channel XPLR for adventure, environmental and science documentaries, including many of the films listed above.
+XPLR Productions partnered with Snagfilms in 2008 to create the webcasting channel for adventure, environmental and science documentaries, including many of the films listed above.
 Selected XPLR-produced and distributed films also stream on Amazon Video, Hulu, Roku, EPIX, Comcast Xfinity, Verizon FIOS, Xbox, Redbox Instant, Google Television and Sony, Panasonic and Visio televisions, and are available on mobile devices and tablets through the Snagfilms and Amazon Video apps.

 Publishing

 On the fifth anniversary of the historic LIGO discovery, Guthman published A Discovery That Shook the World, an ebook based on his eight-part video series of the same name.

 Previously, he had edited three books by three-time Pulitzer Prize winning editorial cartoonist Paul Conrad: The King and Us, Pro and Conrad, and Paul Conrad: Drawing the Line.